dariogentiletti/dariogentiletti.com/_posts/2020-10-10-KP-Product-Challenge.md

 ![Most used features of MyFitnessPal through user interviews, by uxdesign.cc](/assets/img/kp-challenge/screenshots.jpg)

 When I found MyFitnessPal, I just wanted to track my calories.
-I downloaded it because it was the most popular.
+I downloaded it because it was the most popular one.
 However, every time I was opening the app I had to go through the "Blog", the "Water Log", the "Exercises" and much more.
 I had to click a few buttons and spend more time than I wanted just to add what I ate that day and how many calories I still have left.
 The second most important thing for me was to track the number of carbs because I did not want to eat more than 35% of carbs during a day.
 It was so hard to find how to visualize my macro, that for the first months I believed MyFitnessPal did not have such a feature.

 After a long pause, I started a ketogenic diet and I needed to track my food again.
 This time, I was done with MyFitnessPal's User Experience, and I wanted something simpler, that would not steal more than five minutes of my day.
 I found LoseIt, which had a much quicker experience to add new food.
 With just two clicks, I was able to add what I ate directly from the homepage.
 There were other features such as exercise and waterlog, but they were hidden or not on the homepage.
 However, the business model of LoseIt was terrible for me: to look at some data, you needed to buy the subscription.
 The worst thing is that one of the data restricted for the premium users was the macronutrients!
 I was unable to see how many carbs, proteins, and fat I was eating each day, and that was a huge limit, especially when doing a ketogenic diet [[A ketogenic diet consists of reducing the amount of carbohydrate intake to less than 50 grams a day.::rsn]].
 As with MyFitnessPal, I struggled to be consistent and I found myself forgetting to use the app over and over again.